Abstract

 CSV or TXT File

-A graph or trace from ObserVIEW can be copied and pasted into Microsoft Excel® or another text document application.
-When pasting in another application, the user can access textual, tab-delimited data or an image of the graph.
+A graph or trace from ObserVIEW can be copied and pasted into Microsoft Excel® or a text editor.
+When pasting data into another application, the user can access textual, tab-delimited data or an image of the graph.
 Pasting into a spreadsheet application retrieves textual data from the graph while pasting into a word-processing application defaults to an image (but may allow the text option).
-Copying and pasting a graph as an image in Microsoft Word® can be beneficial for reports.
+Copying and pasting a graph as an image in Microsoft Word can be beneficial for reports.

 Text data will often contain summarized data for each trace that is formatted with a maximum and minimum column to save time and space.
 When the user zooms in on the graph, the copied data is the actual data as it would appear in an exported CSV or TXT file.